elixir-lang/elixir-lang.github.com/_posts/2013-01-27-elixir-v0-8-0-released.markdown

 ## AST metadata

 As per this release, Elixir AST notes can contain metadata.
-This metadata is compilation time only but may allow macros to annotate important information in the AST nodes, like line numbers, file and other library specific information.
-If you quote an Elixir expression, you can see the metadata slot:
+This metadata is compilation time only but may allow macros to annotate important information in AST nodes, like line numbers, file and other library specific information.
+If you quote an Elixir expression, we can see the metadata slot:

 {% highlight elixir %}
 quote do: hello("world")